Overview

 Conclusion

-To resume, in this article we have seen why sometimes it's better to use AngularJs wrappers instead of native implementations while highlighted the timeout case.
+To resume, in this article, we have seen why sometimes it’s better to use AngularJS wrappers instead of native implementations while highlighting the timeout use case.

 The full source code is available over on GitHub.